 She is the person-in-charge of technology in their organization.
 She does website maintenance, online communications and other related functions.
 Remnin joined the 3-day Digital Security and Online Safety Training conducted by FMA in May 2017 with hope to learn the different types of online threats and gain some technical knowledge and skills.

-ABOUT THE WORKSHOP The Foundation for Media Alternatives (FMA) and EMPOWER, with the support of Association for Progressive Communications (APC) and Swedish International Development Cooperation Agency (SIDA), will be holding the a 3-day collaborative workshop on Read more…
+Can you imagine a feminist internet?
+The Foundation for Media Alternatives (FMA) and EMPOWER-Malaysia, with the support of Association for Progressive Communications (APC) and Swedish International Development Cooperation Agency (SIDA), will be holding the a Read more…

 While the internet has been considered a space for empowering women and the LGBTQIA+ sector, it has also been a space for hatred, discrimination, and gender based-violence online against these sectors of society.
 To help Read more…